jido/ebb-backup/README.md

 ```

 Stop updating the current branch in the repository.
-If an ebb command attempts to modify the repository, prompts for a new branch name then switch to it.
+If an ebb command attempts to modify the repository, prompts for a new branch name then switches to it.

 *